top of page

 Azure Storage Account

-Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the need of their customers.
+Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.

-The very first thing we need, to use storage in azure is a storage account.
+The first thing we need to use in Azure is a storage account.

-To use any storage type in azure, we first have to create an account in Azure.
+To use any storage type in Azure, we first have to create an account there.
 After creating an account, we can transfer data to or from services in our storage account.
 Create a storage account to store up to 500 TB of data in the cloud.
 Use the Blob storage account and the hot or cool access tiers to optimize your costs based on how frequently our object data is accessed.

 A storage account can be of two types: